Olive Oil Blueberry Pie

 Using half cup of good quality olive oil in this pie instead of butter, made all the difference.
 The texture and flavor is amazing.

-Pie crusts, that are not a ‘roll-out’ pie crust but rather a press into the pan, pie crust, make for a quick and heather pie crust.
+Pie crusts, that are not a ‘roll-out’ pie crust, but rather a press into the pan, pie crust, makes for a quick and often heather pie crust.

 How To Make Olive Oil Pie Crust?

 First, crushed nuts, I used almonds, elevate this pie crust into a cookie-like texture.
-This crust uses spelt flour instead of wheat.
+This crust uses spelt flour instead of wheat, though a whole wheat flour can be used.

-Secondly spelt flour, my choice of flour, is an easily digestible grain that has been around for as long as wheat flour.
+Secondly, spelt flour, my choice of flour, as it is an easily digestible grain that has been around for as long as wheat flour.
 Difference?
-It never got over processed as did wheat.
+It never got over-processed as did wheat.

-Thirdly, sugar.
-A sweet pie crust, kind of like a cookie, makes a good pie into a fabulous pie.
+Thirdly, we need a sweet pie crust, kind of like a cookie which turns a good pie into a fabulous pie.
 Panela sugar, 100% unprocessed, unrefined organic cane sugar, is what I used.

-Last on the pie crust, an egg to bind it together and you’ve got a dough you can easily press and shape into the pie dish, saving 1/3 of the dough to crumble across the top of the pie.
+Last, for the pie crust, is an egg to bind it together.
+Very quickly you’ve got a dough you can easily press and shape into the pie dish, saving 1/3 of the dough to crumble across the top of the pie.

 • Nuts in a pie crust are really just a wheat flour replacement.